mitodl/handbook/edx-platform-development.md

 There are 2 different methods for running devstack on your own machine: Vagrant ([guide](https://openedx.atlassian.net/wiki/spaces/OpenOPS/pages/60227787/Running+Vagrant-based+Devstack)) and Docker ([guide](https://github.com/edx/devstack)).
 The edX team is focusing all future development on the Docker-based method, starting after the Ginkgo release.
 MIT ODL developers should run devstack using these guidelines:

-1. If you are working on a branch based on the `Ginkgo` release or any release before that, use **Vagrant**
+1. If you are working on a branch based on the `Ginkgo` release or any release before that, use **Vagrant**.
+A pre-built vagrant box based on the `mitx/ginkgo` fork can be downloaded [here](https://s3.amazonaws.com/public.mitx.mit.edu/vagrant/mitx-ginkgo/mitx_devstack_ginkgo.tar.gz).
 2. If you are working on a branch based on any release that came after `Ginkgo` (`Hawthorn`, etc.), use **Docker**

 ### `edx-platform` Repository/Branch